qu0b/AST/README.md

 #### 3.2 Deliverables

-- An ADOxx metamodel which allows the creation and visualisation of mood configurations
+- An ADOxx Metamodel which allows the creation and visualisation of mood configurations
-- At least one ADOxx model derived from the metamodel which will be used to test the service (XML export of the model)
+- At least one ADOxx model derived from the Metamodel which will be used to test the service (XML export of the model)
 - A working web service that includes
   - a REST API to control the service (text2speech and sentiment analysis) and imports the ADOxx model
   - a rule engine that gets the sentiment analysis as input and fires rules according to the ADOxx mood configuration model
   - a controller that can change the color of the lights when a rule fires.

+* Modelling Prcedures
+* Graphrep

 #### 3.3 Performance Indicators

 A fully working system: Human speech is automatically detected and recorded.
 According to the mood and emotional intensity the lights in the room will change colors.

-#### 5.2 Deliverables

-* Create model instances
-* Query model
-* Webservice Integration

-#### 5.3 Performance Indicators

 * Interoperability
 * Performance
 * Useability

-### Scenario 6 metamodel

-#### 6.1 Use Case Description

-To make it possible for someone to control their own home, a modelling language needs to be created.
-Through the modelling language the user will be able to control their smart home.
-We are talking about a smart home in which the lights can be adjusted depending on a certain criteria/emotion that the user can predetermine.
-This definition needs to be recorded in some way, such as in a model.
-Using a model to describe a smart home will enable alot of automation and will reduce setup time.
-Integrating different modelling procedures will let the user start up quickly and control their smart home however they desire.

-The users need a language i.e. a metamodel through which they can describe the relationships and entities that are in his smart home.
-In other words, the user needs a metamodel that lets the user create a model, which can control not only his smart home but also lets the user describe emotions inside of the model.
-The metamodel should define an abstract conceptuilzation of the objects in a smart home and of human emotions.
-By giving the user the possibility of creating models that can describe facts as well as emotions we are able to give a smart home emotional intelligence.
-This is limited to the extent that the user can only predefine specific scenarios and a model instance will not learn (from) the behaviour of the user.

-#### 6.2 Deliverables

-* Create a Metamodel
-* Modelling Prcedures
-* Graphrep

-#### 6.3 Performance Indicators

-* Easy to distinguish between objects (lookup in dem script)

 ## Development